readthedocs/readthedocs.org/docs/user/guides/technical-docs-seo-guide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 When building your documentation,
-you should ensure that pages aren't *unlinked* or *orphaned*,
+you should ensure that pages aren't *unlinked*,
 meaning that no other pages or navigation have a link to them.

-Search engine crawlers will not discover pages that aren't referenced.
+Search engine crawlers will not discover pages that aren't linked from somewhere else on your site.

 ..
 TODO: Create a "generic" tab?